GegeZZZ/Darby/README.md

 3. Darby can learn things.
 Tell him `!prompt multi word response` and then ask him `?prompt`
 4. Darby can dm you.
 Simply say (anywhere) `dm me`
 5. Darby can encourage you!
 Simply say `help me` or `encourage me`
+6. Darby can send you quotes from Prof. Bertsimas `db quote`
+7. Darby can facilitate a game of odds! `$odds @person go eat a banana` to start.

 ## TODO